 \subsection{Metric}

-We discuss here several characteristics of the metric used in the study.
 Evaluating the proposed methods on a frame-by-frame basis gives a detailed measure of performance.
-However, one might argue that frame-level (33ms) accuracy is not necessary for artificial cognitive systems employing the proposed methods in the context of automatic language acquisition.
-Evaluating the methods on a fixed-length sliding time window (\emph{e.g.} 200ms) might be sufficient for this application.
+However, one might argue that frame-level (33 ms) accuracy is not necessary for artificial cognitive systems employing the proposed methods in the context of automatic language acquisition.
+Evaluating the methods on a fixed-length sliding time window (e.g., 200 ms) might be sufficient for this application.

-Furthermore, the definition of the weighted accuracy amplifies short mistakes, as exemplified in Section~\ref{sec:experimental_setup}.
-Consider a case of continuous talking, where the speaker takes short pauses to recollect a memory or structure the argument.
-A perfect VAD module will detect silence of certain length (at least 200ms) in the acoustic signal and label the corresponding video frames as not speaking.
-However, from the interaction point of view the speaker might still be active, resulting also in visual activity.
-A method that misses these short pauses would be strongly penalized by our metric, achieving as low as 50\% accuracy when all other frames are classified correctly.
-A similar situation occurs when a person is listening and gives short acoustic feedbacks which are missed by the methods.
+Furthermore, the definition of the weighted accuracy amplifies short mistakes.
+For example, if in 100 frames, 98 belong to the active class and 2 to the inactive class, a method that classifies all frames as active will have $\acc = \frac{100}{2} \times \left[\frac{98}{98+0} + \frac{0}{2+0}\right] = 50\%$.
+If we consider a case of continuous talking, where the speaker takes short pauses to recollect a memory or structure the argument, then a perfect audio-only method will detect silence of certain length (at least 200 ms) in the acoustic signal and label the corresponding video frames as not speaking.
+However, from the interaction point of view the speaker might be still active, resulting also in visual activity.
+A video-only method that misses these short pauses would be strongly penalized by the used metric, achieving as low as 50\% accuracy when all other frames are classified correctly.
+Similar situation occurs when a person is listening and gives short acoustic feedbacks which are missed by the video-only methods.

-The advantage of the weighted accuracy metric, however, is that it enables us to seamlessly compare the performance between subjects and methods.
-This because the different underlying class distributions due to each particular data set are accounted for by the metric and the resulting baseline is 50\% for all considered experimental configurations.
+The advantage of the weighted accuracy metric, however, is that it enables us to seamlessly compare the performance between participants and methods.
+This is because, the different underlying class distributions due to each particular dataset, are accounted for by the metric and the resulting baseline is 50\% for all considered experimental configurations.